-Muscle atrophy means when the muscles of your dog’s body weaken or waste away.
-It usually affects a dog’s back legs, but it can also occur in the head or the belly.
+Muscle atrophy means when your dog's muscles weaken or waste away.
+It usually affects a dog’s back legs (thigh muscle atrophy), but it can also occur in the head or the belly

 If your dog is experiencing muscle atrophy, the first thing you’re likely to spot is that they’re not enjoying their walks in the usual way.
-It could be harder for them to walk normally, their legs might look stiff, and they may seem less comfortable moving around.
+It could be that they're finding it harder to walk normally, their legs might look stiff, and they may seem less comfortable moving around.

-- Your dog’s hind legs seem thinner and they’re using their front legs more to compensate.
+- Your dog’s hind legs seem thinner than before and they’re using their front legs more to compensate for this.

-- Your dog has lost weight and it’s easier to pick them up.
+- Your dog has lost weight and/or it’s easier to pick them up.

 - When you stroke your dog, the muscles feel flabby under their coat.